zuhrasofyan/sails-passport/README.md

 For Accessing the functionality, you can use postman or better yet, download my other repo [angular-passport](https://github.com/zuhrasofyan/angular-passport).
 [MIT License](https://github.com/angular/angular.js/blob/master/LICENSE)

-Copyright &copy; 2016 Zuhra Sofyan
+Right to Copy @ 2016 Zuhra Sofyan